kimwoct/brain-storm/docs/software-requirements-specification.md

 **Description:** Staff must be able to log in using credentials synced from ERP.

 **System Actions:**
-1. User enters Mobile Number, Username, or Email
+1. User enters Mobile Number
 2. User enters Password
 3. System validates credentials against PHC database (synced from ERP)
 4. If valid: